UDOOboard/Neo-Docs/docs/02_Getting_Started/04_Use_as_an_Arduino.md

 1. Start -> Programming -> Arduino IDE
 2. File -> Examples -> Basics -> Blink
-3. Click on "Upload" button.
+3. Save the sketch if you want
-4. Save the sketch if you wantpro
+4. Click on "Upload" button.
-5. Wait "Compiling sketch..." until "Uploadin complete".
+5. Wait "Compiling sketch..." until "Upload complete".

 Now the sketch will be run on M4 side.